Please ensure Javascript is enabled for purposes of website accessibility Leucine Before or After Workout?

 Pre-workout Leucine Decreases Muscle Cell Energy

 In order to build muscle, you'd think that you need to be in an anabolic state at all times— which might also make you believe that the ubiquitous consumption of muscle-building compounds, like leucine, should enhance muscle growth.
 Yet the reality is being constantly in an anabolic state is not optimal for muscle size and strength.
 This is mainly because maximal muscle growth requires the perfect blend of muscle-building anabolism combined with energy-producing catabolism.
 In other words, if you want to build muscle, something has to supply them with energy to function.
 Well, that's where catabolic processes like glycogenolysis, the breakdown of glycogen into glucose for energy, play a huge role mainly because intense weightlifting requires glucose for energy.
-So, although leucine potently stimulates muscle growth, it also prevents the breakdown of glycogen into glucose4, reducing available energy that is necessary for muscle contraction.
+So, although leucine potently stimulates muscle growth, it also prevents the breakdown of glycogen into glucose, reducing available energy that is necessary for muscle contraction.
 Of course, reduced muscular contraction decreases strength output— which likely compromises the ability to get huge.
+When considering leucine before or after workout, it's crucial to understand these dynamics.

 Too Much Leucine Diminishes Muscle Growth